 Between 2009 and 2014, City signed a few Arsenal players, including the likes of Nasri, Clichy, Adebayor, Kolo Toure etc, which probably angered the Arsenal fans.
 All this resulted in a rivalry that has resulted in some good matches.

 Manchester City and Chelsea have been the two most successful teams in England in the last decade.
-The rivalry has merely stemmed out of the fact that both the teams go head-to-head for silverware.
+The rivalry has merely stemmed out of the fact that both teams go head-to-head for silverware.

-Last season, Chelsea beat Manchester City in the final of the Champions League, resulting in a new chapter in the rivalry between these two.
+In 2020-21, Chelsea beat Manchester City in the final of the Champions League, resulting in a new chapter in the rivalry between these two.

 3. Tottenham Hotspur